Facts & figures

 Our contracts and agreement templates include provisions on addressing modern slavery, including new requirements for all suppliers to the University.

-We have partnered with Anti-Slavery Australia to develop an online training module for staff to help our people to identify and respond to modern slavery risks, which is for mandatory completion.
+We have partnered with Anti-Slavery Australia to develop an online training module for staff to help our people to identify and respond to modern slavery risks.
+The module is mandatory for all staff including fixed term, continuing and casual academics and professional services unit staff.
+All staff are required to complete the module every three years as a refresher.
+To date, 18,077 staff have completed the module since its launch in 2020.

 An engaging anti-slavery awareness module has been specifically designed to help our students identify and understand the risks of modern slavery and to highlight where they can go for assistance and support.
 The module is available to all students via the student website.